mbhall88/doherty-seminar-20210408/content/home/intro.md

 Only analyse core genome SNPs and do gene presence/absence for the accessory genome
 </p>
 <p class="fragment fade-up">
-<b>Problem</b>: Given much bacterial adaptability hinges on the accessory genome, these are unsatisfactory limitations.
+<b>Problem</b>: Given much bacterial adaptability hinges on the accessory genome (i.e. AMR, defence), these are unsatisfactory limitations.
 </p>

 ---